mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ### Upgrade from previous binding release version

-Since openHAB uses some cache mechanisms to load bindings, it is not enough to remove and update the binding JAR file.

 It's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.

+#### Upgrade - Manual installation

+Since openHAB uses some cache mechanisms to load bindings, it is not enough to remove and update the binding JAR file from `addons` folder:

 1. From [Karaf console](https://www.openhab.org/docs/administration/console.html):
     - `bundle:list` to list all bundles and take note of current bundle `<ID>` for the OpenWebNet Binding
     - `bundle:uninstall <ID>` to remove previous version of the binding
 1. remove the previous version of the binding JAR file from `addons/` folder
 1. copy the new version of the binding JAR file to `addons/` folder

+#### Upgrade - Marketplace installation

+1. Goto PaperUI > Add-ons > Bindings > search `openweb` > UNINSTALL
+1. reload the page in the browser to make sure latest version is selected
+1. search again `openweb` > INSTALL

+The **new version** of the binding should now be installed, check the version number in *PaperUI > Configuration > Bindings*.

 While upgrading, there is no need to activate dependencies again.

-The new version of the binding should now be installed, check the version number in *PaperUI > Configuration > Bindings*.

 ## Debugging and Log Files